datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/intro.md

 ## Example

 This documentation follows a real-world use case where the "Finance Institution" creates a data collaboration platform for two banks, **bank_a** and **bank_b**.
-The goal of the collaborative platform is to detect bank accounts that are used for financal criminality.
+The goal of the collaborative platform is to detect bank accounts that are used for financial criminality.
 As the collaboration space owner your are **"Finance Institution"**.

 Here’s how the scenario unfolds: